-From Girne (Kyrenia) in Northern Cyprus, I took the Akgünler Denizcilik ferry, the "VİA-MARE", to Tasucu in Turkey.
+I took the Akgünler Denizcilik “VİA-MARE” ferry from Girne in Cyprus to Tasucu in Turkey.

 It was just a short trip.
-And I arrived about 1.30 pm.
+And I arrived at about 1.30 pm.
 I had oodles of time to kill before the 11:30 pm departure.
-I mooched around town, took a long lunch, drank tea in a few places, parked myself in the George for 2 hours, drinking ice tea with lemon, and finished up 2 blog posts.
+I mooched around town for a bit.
+After lunch, I parked myself in the George for 2 hours, where I finished up two blog posts.

 Kyrenia is the Greek name.
 Girne is the Turkish name.
 Making sure I have photos is an important part of being a blogger:

-Girne-Tasucu-Girne is the only route between Cyprus and Turkey in operation just now.
-I have no details on any sailings to Mersin from either Girne nor Famagusta.
+I don’t have any details on the sailings to Mersin from either Girne or Famagusta.

 I booked via Direct Ferries.